AChepurnoi/edu/README.md

-# edu
+## edu

 For educational purposes.
-Contains all educational projects (KPI labs, Coursera etc)
+Contains all educational materials and projects